arshadkazmi42/scraplink/README.md

   - `formatRelativeUrls`
     - Formats relative urls to absolute (takes rootUrl and array urls as input)

-  - `removeEndingSlash`
-    - Removes ending slash from the string (for this case from url)

-  - `removeStartingSlash`
-    - Removes starting slash from the string (for this case from url)

 ## Contributing

 Interested in contributing to this project?